CommunityToolkit/WindowsCommunityToolkit/docs/controls/MosaicControl.md

 # MosaicControl XAML Control

 The **Mosaic Control** is a control that repeat an image many times.
 It enables you to use animation and synchronization with a ScrollViewer to create parallax effect.
-XAML or Microsoft Composition are used to render the control.
+XAML or Microsoft Composition are automatically used to render the control.

 ## Syntax